Implement Inbox Messaging on iOS

 The Alert + Inbox feature is designed to enable users to tap on an inbox push notification and get redirected to the corresponding inbox message.
 The inbox data is added to the push notification payload.
 However, due to Apple's payload size restrictions, all inbox fields can't be added to the push payload.
 Nevertheless, users are still redirected to the message without issues, and all fields become available when they return to the inbox.

-Initially, the following fields aren't available in the Alert + Inbox Message dictionary:
+Initially, these fields aren't available in the Alert + Inbox Message dictionary:

 • sendDateUtc